dotnet/xharness/README.md

 ### iOS/tvOS device runs are timing out

-For iOS/tvOS 14+, we have problems detecting when the application exits on the real device (simulators work fine).
+For some iOS/tvOS, we have problems detecting when the application exits on the real device (simulators work fine).
 The workaround we went with lies in sharing a random string with the application using an [environmental variable `RUN_END_TAG`](https://github.com/dotnet/xharness/blob/main/src/Microsoft.DotNet.XHarness.iOS.Shared/Execution/EnviromentVariables.cs) and expecting the app to output this string at the end of its run.

 To turn this workaround on, run XHarness with `--signal-app-end` and make sure your application logs the string it reads from the env variable.